 Ultimately, whether or not to wrap the pork shoulder in foil during smoking is a matter of personal preference.
 Some people swear by it, while others prefer to let the meat cook uncovered the entire time.
 It’s worth experimenting with both methods to see which one produces the results you prefer.

-How to Serve Smoked Pork Butt?
+How to Serve Smoked Pork Shoulders?

 While pork shoulder is traditionally served with sides like baked beans, coleslaw, and cornbread, many other options complement this cut of meat.
 Some great side dishes to pair with pork shoulder include roasted vegetables, mashed potatoes, mac and cheese, and green beans.
 It is recommended to add some extra BBQ sauce or rub to enhance the flavor of the meat when serving pork shoulder.